rehierl/node-tree-outliner/08-node-seq.md

 end
 ```

-The sequence of nodes generated this way is referred to as the document's
+The sequence of nodes generated this way is referred to as **the node sequence
-**node sequence**.
+of** a given root.
 As such, these sequences represent the path an algorithm
-will take through the DOM tree of a document when visiting each node.
+will take through the tree when visiting each node.

+* The document's node sequence := `nodeSequenceOf(body)`.
+* The root element will always be the first node in its node sequence.

 A memory hook: The start tags of an HTML file have the exact same order.